KATHAKALI

 INTRODUCTION

-the south Indian state of Kerala.
-The word Kathakali
+south Indian state of Kerala.
+The word Kathakali literally

-costumes of Kathakali have become the most recognised
+of Kathakali have become the most recognised icon for

 The